Lyros Review: The Shopify App That Fixes the SEO Problem Most Merchants…

 For instance, is your cart easy to use?
 How well does it integrate with your online store navigation?
 Can you provide a range of payment gateways to choose from?

-Marketing tools: Is your eCommerce platform able to assist you in drawing new customers and retaining the existing ones?
-Some tools come with access to stuff like email marketing systems, SEO tools, and abandoned cart recovery.
+Marketing tools: Is your eCommerce platform able to help you attract new customers and retain existing ones?
+Some tools offer access to features such as email marketing systems, SEO tools, and abandoned cart recovery.
 Everything from marketing tools to content management can help enhance the bottom line.

 Customizations: Open-source platforms offer more customization options than hosted systems.
 However, in most cases, you can still change the appearance of your eCommerce store by leveraging themes and a real-time editor.
 Check what customization options exist.